baedert/corebird/Design/Spec.markdown

 ## Consider
 * Let the user choose an application for opening images/videos
     * youtube-viewer
+* Let the user choose if he wants to open e.g. the details to a tweet open
+* in a new window(good for tiling wms) or in a side pane in the
+* main window(good for floating wms).

 ## Feature completion
 * <s>Highlight &  implement links in tweets</s>